 It’s a subject most self-published authors avoid and I don’t blame them, translating a book seems complicated as well as expensive.
 It’s murky territory, where we’re flying blind because we don’t speak the language.
 I mean could you imagine embarrassing yourself in another country?
 So out of fear we indies stay put in the shallow waters too terrified to dip our toes in the deeper parts of the pool.
-Well, I’m getting my poodle noodle as well as my floaties and I’m diving in.
+Well, I’m grabbing my poodle noodle and floaties and I’m diving in.

 Before I go on, I’m not discussing selling your foreign rights, that’s a completely different issue which I’ll discuss next week.
 Today, I’m simply discussing translating your book and all the things that come along with it.